OutrunFinance/FFLaunch/README.md

 + **Fair Fundraising:** By providing liquidity and a lock-up mechanism, project teams can ensure that the funds raised are more equitable and transparent.

-+ **Continuous Cash Flow:** Project teams can receive ongoing funding support from transaction fees generated during the LP lock-up period, incentivizing them to continuously improve and maintain the project.
++ **Continuous Cash Flow:** The project team can receive continuous financial support from transaction fees generated during the liquidity lock period, incentivizing them to continually improve and maintain the project.

 + **Enhanced Market Liquidity:** Since tokens are obtained for free, more users are attracted to participate, increasing the depth of the liquidity pool and enhancing market liquidity.